I have a row of Daffodils right outside my house and they are so pretty during the Springtime when they are in full bloom.

 Step 1: Cut out all the pieces from the template

-Step 2: Glue the petals and center piece in the loop.
-Make sure the base of the centerpiece is small so it can slot into the petal loops.
+If you are making the rolled center piece, make sure the base of the centerpiece is small so it can slot into the petal loops.

 I just fold out the petals but you can curl them if you’d like.
 I also offset the inner loop a bit but that is up to you.

-Step 4: Prep the floral wire if that is what you are going to use.
-I like to string the wire through the base of the flower and then make a loop it keep it there.
+Optional: Prep the floral wire if that is what you are going to use.
+I like to string the wire through the base of the flower and then make a loop it keeps it there.

 Step 5: I then use some masking tape to hold the base in place while the glue sets.